Kihumba/private-/D3/JavaScript D3/README.md

 ## How to use this Curriculum

-Use this curriculum to either:
+If you are working to advance to JavaScript D3 level, use this curriculum to either:
 - **(a)** practice creating new applications for real users in different JavaScript languages, or
 - **(b)** if you have already built a range of applications, use the curriculum to ensure that your work measures up in quality and quantity against those listed here.

 ---

 ## Assessment
 Regardless of whether you build the applications listed here or choose to build your own, an assessment of a D3 JavaScript Developer will be based on the **quality**, **quantity**, and **initiative** of your work outputs.